-Welcome to Planet Gary, a place on the Interweb all about me, Gary Buckham, aged 60 years-old and still not dead, and after working since the age of 17, now enjoying the delights of retirement.
+Welcome to Planet Gary, a place on the Interweb all about me, Gary Buckham, on the top side of 60 years-old and still not dead, and after working since the age of 17, now enjoying the delights of retirement.
 This is where I share some of the interesting interests, active activities and dubious delights that have been part of my world for most of my life and where I post a few words, upload not a few photographs and generally get things off my chest with the occasional rant or two.
 But first a few brief words about me.

 Born and raised in Selkirk in the Scottish Borders, where sheep outnumber the population by 10 to 1 and where I spent my childhood doing the usual naughty things that children get up to, building illegal gang huts in the local woods, trying and ever-failing my hand at poaching in the woods, fishing without a permit on the River Ettrick, getting up to mischief down the local rubbish dump and scrounging for discarded lemonade bottles around the woollen mills and claiming the deposit on them.
 I also owned a slingshot and air-rifle, but I’d better not say anything about that as it may harm my defence, if it was mentioned, when questioned, something that I might later rely on in Court.
 Or something along those lines Of course, I attended Selkirk High School but that was just a necessary evil and not something I particularly enjoyed though subjects like geography and technical drawing, I enjoyed mainly because I was good at them.